raspberrypilearning/cd-beginner-html-css-sushi/en/step_14.md

 - Leave the browser window open, and go back to the window with the list of files.

-- Find index.html again.
-This time right click it \(to "right click" on a Mac, either click and hold, or click with two fingers!\), select "Open With &gt;" and choose a plain text editor such as Notepad, Notepad++ or Sublime Text.
+- Find `index.html` again.
+This time right click it \(to "right click" on a Mac, either click and hold, or click with two fingers!\), select `Open With >` and choose a plain text editor such as Notepad, Notepad++ or Sublime Text.

 You should see all the HTML tags, like in the code panel on Trinket.